JeffreyNijs/hey-api-builders/README.md

 - **Automatic Reference Resolution:** Handles `$ref` and schema composition, so your builders reflect your OpenAPI definitions accurately.
 - **Seamless Integration:** Designed to work with Hey API's plugin system and TypeScript type generation.
 - **Zero External Dependencies:** No need for faker.js or other heavy dependencies - the custom runtime is lightweight and fast.
-- **Configurable Output:** Choose between custom runtime, Zod, or static mock generation.
+- **Flexible Configuration:** Choose between custom runtime, Zod, or static mock generation using a simple `mockStrategy` option.

 ## Installation